giuliavezzani/giuliavezzani_old.github.io/index.md

 I am a **Phd Fellow** @ iCub Facility (Istituto Italiano di Tecnologia) in Bioengineering and Advanced Robotics - curriculum **Humanoid and Advanced Robotics** - at the Istituto Italiano di Tecnologia & Universita‘ di Genova, Italy.
-My research project consists of improving 3D object modeling, localization, grasping and manipulation, by merging **vision and tactile information** for the humanoid robot iCub.
+My research project consists of improving 3D object modeling, localization, grasping and manipulation for the humanoid robot iCub, by merging **vision and tactile information**.

 # Experience